What is the Freshworks Organization?

 If your SSO policy has been set up successfully, you will be able to login with your credentials and see a success message.

-Now click on Go to Helpdesk Security Page.
+Now click on Go to Service Desk Security Page.

 Ensure that the SSO policies are configured for all portals with “SSO not verified” status by repeating the above process for each of them.